kabirnayeem99/v2_survey_android_app/readme.md

 # V2 Survey App

 A simple survey app made with all the Modern Android Development tools (Flow, Jetpack ViewModel, Room, and Retrofit), and built with Modern Android App Architecture (MVVM + Uncle Bob's Clean Arch).
+It is also well-tested by Unit-tests.

 ## Features